-Follow the steps provided in the notes for Figures 12 and 13 to save or load systems.
+Follow the steps provided in the notes for Figures 10 and 11 to save or load systems.

-Figure 12.
+Figure 10.
 Saving Systems

-- 1. Left-click the blue 'Save' button to the right of either of the two saved system names to save the system that is currently displayed in the 'Systems' worksheet. - 2.
-Upon left-clicking the blue 'Save' button, a message box will appear asking if it is okay to overwrite any previously saved data.
+- 1. Click the blue 'Save' button to the right of a saved system name to save the system that is currently displayed in the 'Systems' worksheet. - 2.
+Upon clicking the 'Save' button, a message box will appear asking if it is okay to overwrite any previously saved data.
 Follow steps 3 through 5 if 'Yes' or skip to step 6 if 'No'. - 3.
 If 'Yes' was selected in step 2, enter a name for the saved system by typing the desired alpha-numeric name into the text box provided, or do nothing to keep the previously saved system name (highlighted in blue).
-Left-click the 'OK' button to continue. - 4.
-Upon left-clicking the 'OK' button, another message box will appear stating the current system information has been saved and may be reloaded using the 'Load' button.
-Left-click the 'OK' button to continue. - 5.
+Click the 'OK' button to continue. - 4.
+Upon clicking the 'OK' button, another message box will appear stating the current system information has been saved and may be reloaded using the 'Load' button.
+Click the 'OK' button to continue. - 5.
 The name of the saved system is now displayed next to the 'Save' and 'Load' buttons. - 6.
 If 'No' was selected in step 2, a message box will appear stating the previously saved system has not been changed.
-Left-click 'OK' to continue.
+Click 'OK' to continue.

-Figure 13.
+Figure 11.
 Loading Saved Systems